futzu/SCTE35_threefive/README.md

 > If you want help resolving a video parsing issue, __a sample of the video is required__ .

+### I could use some help.....

+1. Someone with some DASH skills, threefive needs some DASH examples.

+2. Anybody want to write some tests for threefive?

+3. Docker folks.
+I have some really cool stuff, I want to deploy.

 > [Jimmy?](http://runjimmyrunrunyoufuckerrun.com/rc/)